tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

 }
 ```

-4. This library does not override or interfere with the normal behaviour of .Net in definig
+4. This library does not override or interfere with the normal behaviour of .Net in defining
 normal policies and roles, so you still can add your specific polices and roles side by side
 and use the `Authorize` attribute in your controllers in the normal way.